Meghnaaryasri/UMBC-DATA606-Capstone/data/Report.md

   - Dropped unnecessary columns after review and based on the relevance to the prediction model to streamline the dataset for analysis.
 - **Label Encoding**:
   - Applied custom encoding to categorical features using an extended version of `LabelEncoder` that can handle unknown labels, which prepares categorical data for model input.
+- **Data Visualizations**:
+  - Moving to the Visual representations, I have generated to explore feature distributions and relationships, aiding in the understanding of data patterns and supporting subsequent analysis.